What is operational technology (OT) Security?

 OT security is a relatively new necessity, ushered in as the demand for the Internet of Things (IoT) grows.
 IoT allows devices to communicate with each other seamlessly, bringing households and businesses the convenience their busy schedules demand.
 To increase efficiency, accuracy, and productivity, many warehouses and plants have upgraded their industrial hardware with interoperable capabilities, using Internet-reliant platforms to keep operations running without the need for constant human intervention.

 Technological progress, however, often comes with new vulnerabilities.
 The cybersecurity risks generally associated with Internet use are brought to bear on industrial systems once they adopt IoT.
-But existing IT cybersecurity solutions won’t provide the best protection for OT interfaces.
+However, existing IT cybersecurity solutions won’t provide the best protection for OT interfaces.

 The Difference Between IT and OT Security